Learn AA Step 2 Explained: Higher Po...

 How to Complete Step 2 of AA

-Some of the ways to complete Step 2 of AA may include:
+Some ways to complete Step 2 of AA may include:

 • Talk with your sponsor.
-They may be able to provide some insight on how to discover the higher power that makes sense for your beliefs and your sobriety.
+They may be able to share ideas that help you explore a higher power that fits your beliefs and your sobriety goals.

 • Stay open.
-If you aren’t religious, it can be easy to turn your nose up at this Step, but give it a chance.
-Talking about your feelings at meetings can help you gain new insights and perspectives and may spark new ways of thinking.
+If you aren't religious, this Step may feel unfamiliar at first.
+Sharing how you feel in meetings can help you hear new perspectives and may spark new ways of thinking.

 • Consider your reasons for getting sober.
-When you think about what you want your life to be, think about the guiding principles that you’d like to follow.
-Consider where these principles come from and use that information to help guide you to your higher power.
+When you think about what you want your life to be, you can also think about the guiding principles you'd like to follow.
+Consider where these principles come from, and use that insight to help you define your higher power.

 How Step 2 of AA Fits into Your Recovery Journey

 During Step 1 of AA, you admitted that you are powerless over alcohol.
-Step 2 helps you find the power to restore your mental and physical health before reaching Step 3, which requires you to turn your life over to God (or your higher power).
-Identifying your higher power is an integral part of your journey to sobriety.
+Step 2 helps you look for support before Step 3 of AA, which asks you to turn your will and your life over to the care of God (or your higher power).
+Identifying your higher power can be an integral part of your journey to sobriety.

 What Are the Remaining Steps?